 While the artifacts are made available in a repository group, the fact that they are held in a temporary staging directory gives the staging user the option of promoting this set of artifacts to a hosted repository.
 Alternatively, the user can drop this temporary staging repository, if there are problems discovered during the testing and certification process for a release.

 Once a staging repository is closed, you can also browse and search the repository in the staging repositories list.

-When you are finished testing or certifying the contents of a staging repository, you are ready to either release, promote or drop the staging repository.
-Dropping the staging repository will delete the temporary it from Nexus and remove any reference to this repository from the groups it was associated with.
+When you are finished testing or certifying the contents of a staging repository, you are ready to either release, promote, or drop the staging repository.
+Dropping the staging repository will delete the temporary it from Nexus and remove any reference to this repository from the groups with which it was associated.
 Releasing the staging repository allows you to publish the contents of this temporary repository to a hosted repository.
 Promoting the repository will move it to a build promotion profile.

 If you have a closed staging repository that you want to promote to a Build Promotion Profile, open the list of Staging Repositories and click the Promote button to bring up the Promote Confirmation dialog displaed in Figure 11.16, “Confirmation Dialog for Releasing a Staging Repository”.
 It allows you to select the build promotion profile to which you want to stage the repository to as well as provide a description.